tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 In addition, the pragmatist keeps the option of withholding investment entirely, whilst still delivering initial value.

 The cost identified by the idealist is that without abstraction, the system will have a lack of boundaries, resulting in having to keep large parts of the system on your mind when making changes.
+In addition, if you continue to take tebt, you further incentive yourself to defer paying it off.

 ### The Idealistic Lens

-To the idealist, simple code is the remaining code that _must_ be written after having been distilled down by the abstraction put in place.
+To the idealist, optimal code is the remaining code that _must_ be written after having been distilled down by the abstraction put in place.
+They are after a simple interface to make the problem melt away.

-Ideally, the simple code becomes the _meaningful_ bits relevant to your domain.
+Ideally, the code you write starts to resemble relevant parts of your domain.
 The “how” is tucked away to a trusted layer beneath the simple code.
 As a result of this layering, we can now iterate on the abstraction as domain definitions change.

 Rather than “simply” bolting on new functionality, we’re forced to confront how the new functionality fits into our existing understanding of the domain.
+If done right, this can leave us with the tools to adapt as our domain is enriched.

 The idealist is motivated by optimism of future events.
 The abstraction we come up with will eventually yield returns far exceeding the initial investment.